Radnen/link.js/README.md

 Link's main purpose is to do work on arrays, whether it is arrays of objects or primitives.
 When you want to do some kind of filtering, you may be tempted to write out the for loop each time you want to do something different.
-In the case of libraries like Link.js, Lazy.js or Underscore.js, you can do those filterings and mappings more efficiently by lifting all of the heavy for loop work for you.
+In the case of libraries like Link.js, Lazy.js or Underscore.js, you can do those filterings and mappings more efficiently by lifting all of the heavy for-loop work for you.

 Grabbing all even numbers:
 ``` javascript